susheelvishwa/React_2024/React(7) 25_01_2024  PSC/PSC/notes.md

     -  Enhance User Experience
     -  reuseable

-# how vetual Dom Work
+# how virtual Dom Work
 Complier --> Master Copy --> Working Copy and anything changer on master copy --> then change into working copy